Max-cmd-dot/Client/README.md

 2. Open two terminals.
 3. In the first one, navigate to the Website/Client directory using `cd`, then execute `npm install`.
 4. In the second one, navigate to the Website/server directory, and also execute `npm install`.
+5. then in both folders please edit the .env files as you need them
-5. In both terminals, run `npm run start`.
+6. In both terminals, run `npm run start`.
-6. Now, a window should appear with the interface as shown above.
+7. Now, a window should appear with the interface as shown above.

 ## Disclaimer
 Work involves low voltage as well as 230V.
 This should only be done by trained personnel.
 The guide is without guarantee, and any actions are at your own risk.